rampart81/terraform-modules/alb/README.md

 A Terraform module for the AWS ALB resource.
 It configures an application load balancer with listeners and target groups as well as a S3 bucket for logging.

+This module creates the following AWS resources:
+* ALB
+* Security groups for the ALB
+* Listeners
+* Target groups
+* Target group attachements

 > Note that this module creates an ALB that takes HTTP / HTTPS incoming requests and forward it as HTTP request to the attached servers.

 ## Usage